 - 7.2.1 Patrols During High Tide Periods Inspections should be undertaken as conditions warrant during high tide and extreme storm periods as specified in Section 6.2.
 Attention should be directed to detection of possible damage to the works.
-Special attention should be paid to items identified in Section 6.2.1 of this manual. - 7.2.2 The Local Authority's work crews should be equipped and on short notice called to undertake emergency work to correct conditions such as: - Active Boiling Active boils can be identified by the seepage water which will be observed to be carrying fine silts and sands.
-Active boils should be controlled by coverage with a blanket of free draining filter gravel.
+Special attention should be paid to items identified in Section 6.2.1 of this manual. - 7.2.2 The Local Authority's work crews should be equipped and on short notice called to undertake emergency work to correct conditions such as: - a.
+Active Boiling Active boils can be identified by the seepage water which will be observed to be carrying fine silts and sands.
+Active boils should be controlled by coverage with a blanket of free drainage filter gravel.
 Care must be exercised so that the punctured surface layer is not extended or disturbed at other areas.
 All active areas which cannot be arrested should be reported immediately to the local dyke emergency organization.
 All "springs" and flowing inactive boils should be flagged and closely monitored throughout the high tide period in case soil transportation is initiated. - b.
-Excessive Slope Seepage Where seepage on the dyke landside slope leads to soggy unstable conditions, free draining fill berms may be added; however, in critical situations expert advice should be obtained, if possible, before taking corrective action. - c.
-Wave Erosion Where waves are eroding the face of the dyke, additional rock bank protection may be placed; however, expert advice should be obtained if critical conditions occur. - d.
+Excessive Slope Seepage Where seepage on the dyke's landside slope leads to soggy unstable conditions, free draining fill berms may be added; however, in critical situations expert advice should be obtained, if possible, before taking corrective action. - c.
+Wave Erosion Where waves are eroding the face of the dyke, additional rock bank protection may be dumped; however, expert advice should be obtained if critical conditions occur. - d.
 Local Overtopping Patrols should pay close attention to occurrence of local overtopping.
 If a danger of local overtopping presents itself, fill should be added to bring up the crest level. - e.
 Blocked and Damaged Floodgates When floodgates become blocked or damaged patrols should be equipped to remove any debris from the floodgate. - f.
 Special Considerations Close attention should be paid to areas of special concern as discussed in other sections of this manual.

-7.2.3 Under extreme circumstances, should the possibility of uncontrollable dyke failure arise, appropriate emergency warning of the population located in the floodplain would be advisable.
+- 7.2.3 Under extreme circumstances, should the possibility of uncontrollable dyke failure arise, appropriate emergency warning of the population located in the floodplain would be advisable.
 Endangered residents should be advised of the nature of the situation and recommendations should be made regarding possible temporary evacuation or other action.
 Such procedure would best be implemented through the cooperative effort of Local Authority officials with the local R.C.M.P. detachment and the local Provincial Emergency Program Coordinator.
 The local control headquarters should initiate emergency procedures by informing the local R.C.M.P. detachment and the local Provincial Emergency Program Coordinator.
-Contingency plans should be developed in anticipation of such conditions by the local control headquarters.
+Contingency plans should be developed in anticipation of such conditions by the local control headquarters. - 7.2.4 Engineering advice should be obtained regarding permanent corrective action following emergency situations.
+The Inspector of Dykes should be advised promptly of emergencies so that the area may, if possible, be inspected under critical conditions.